 Take fast, profitable action on connected data from web, mobile and stores with one view of customer, product and profit.
 Gain insights with data visualizations, and be alerted to opportunities that help drive decision making with each click and every brick.
-Below are a few sample use cases for how retailers leverage DynamicAction in the digital channel, in their stores, and across their enterprises.
+Below are a few sample use cases for retail analytics.
+See how retailers leverage DynamicAction in the digital channel, in their stores, and across their enterprises.

 DynamicAction for eCommerce

 Slow Selling Products: Determine which of your products are selling slowly relative to their peers, and be alerted to prioritized action candidates such as as increasing exposure, reviewing page content, replenishing stock, or adjusting the price.

 Personalization and Product Recommendations: Reduce product recommendation and/or personalization exposure for products with low profit-per-view, high return rates, low SKU Availability, or low stock cover in an effort to generate higher profit from page real estate.

 Efficient Marketing: Pause digital campaigns that promote products that are out of stock, highly fragmented, poorly reviewed, returned frequently or likely to sell through without additional exposure.
 Choose the most profitable products and product combinations to include in promotional emails.